Helper Utilities (dm.helpers)

 • colors: Automatic color selection and management

-• formatting: Axis labels, legends, and annotations
+• labels: Axis labels, legends, and value annotations

 • quality: Quality checks and chart suggestions